pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         Drainer is deployed using Helm.
 The `hosts` field varies with different configuration of the `values.yaml` file.

-        If you set the `drainerName` attributes when deploying Drainer as follows:
+        If you have set the `drainerName` attribute when deploying Drainer as follows:

         ```yaml
         ...
-        # Change the name of the statefulset and pod
+        # Changes the names of the statefulset and Pod.
-        # The default is clusterName-ReleaseName-drainer
+        # The default value is clusterName-ReleaseName-drainer.
-        # Do not change the name of an existing running drainer: this is unsupported.
+        # Does not change the name of an existing running Drainer, which is unsupported.
         drainerName: my-drainer
         ...
         ```

-        Then you can set the `hosts` attributes as described below:
+        Then you can set the `hosts` attribute as described below:

         ```json
         ...